Springe direkt zu Inhalt

 HKP-Mon: Recording of antibiotics use and antimicrobial resistance in dogs, cats and horses with associated evaluation system

-With the project "HKP-Mon" of the Department of Veterinary Medicine, Free University of Berlin, which is funded by the Federal Ministry of Food and Agriculture (funding code 2820HS002) and has a project duration from 2021 to 2024, we want to ensure that the data on antibiotic use in dogs, cats and horses can be transferred from veterinary practices to a software system without much effort and without red tape.
+With the project "HKP-Mon" of the Department of Veterinary Medicine, Free University of Berlin, which was funded by the Federal Ministry of Food and Agriculture (funding code 2820HS002) and had a project duration from 2021 to 2024, we want to ensure that the data on antibiotic use in dogs, cats and horses can be transferred from veterinary practices to a software system without much effort and without red tape.

-The data on the treated animal, the use of drugs and microbiological tests are collected strictly anonymously and, of course, in compliance with the applicable data protection guidelines (see general data protection statement).
+The data on the treated animal, the use of drugs, and microbiological tests are collected strictly anonymously and, of course, in compliance with the applicable data protection guidelines (see general data protection statement).
 They cannot be traced back to the individual animal or the animal owner.

 Contact: Roswitha.Merle@fu-berlin.de